ejabbered/slpkg/README.rst

     +==============================================================================

-Remove packages with all dependencies and check if used as dependency:
+Remove packages with all the dependencies and check if used as dependency:
 (Presupposes install with the option '# slpkg -s <repository> <packages>')

 .. code-block:: bash